SabinZibileanu/Romanian-Retrieval-Augmented-Generation/README.md

 # Romanian-Retrieval-Augmented-Generation
-Romanian RAG for sports texts
+Romanian RAG for sports texts using the Romanian LLM: Ro-Llama-7b from OpenLLM-Ro